alephium/www/src/content/news/ama-session-writen-format-c0bb9009dc01/index.md

 **Q: How will tokens be managed and controlled by their creator/developer?**

-A: Alephium has developed an <a href="https://docs.alephium.org/ralph/asset-permission-system/" data-href="https://docs.alephium.org/ralph/asset-permission-system/">Asset Permission System</a> that allows developers to define specific rules and conditions for using users’ tokens.
+A: Alephium has developed an <a href="https://docs.alephium.org/ralph/asset-permission-system/" >Asset Permission System</a> that allows developers to define specific rules and conditions for using users’ tokens.
 This system lets developers specify whether a function uses user or contract tokens.
 Developers and users can approve the exact amount of tokens for each call, avoiding the need for unlimited authorization as required in EVM.
 At the asset level, the management of tokens is similar to the management of UTXO in Bitcoin, where once the token is in a user’s wallet, they have full ownership of their UTXO and tokens and can spend them as they wish.

 **Q: Are there plans to make it easier to create tokens on Alephium, a token standard like ERC-20?**

 The core dev team has been developing token standards for Alephium, including those for fungible and non-fungible tokens.
 It drew inspiration from the existing work done by Ethereum and merged those ideas with our stateful UTXO model.
 On the Alephium model, tokens become first-class citizens in the blockchain, making it much easier to build advanced tokens on top of it.
 Alephium token standards are simpler, more developer-friendly, and, most importantly, more secure than those used in the EVM.
 Let’s elaborate on this.

-The IFungibleToken standard was introduced in the <a href="https://github.com/alephium/alephium-web3" data-href="https://github.com/alephium/alephium-web3">Alephium Web3 SDK</a>, which tells what metadata to expect for fungible tokens.
+The IFungibleToken standard was introduced in the <a href="https://github.com/alephium/alephium-web3" >Alephium Web3 SDK</a>, which tells what metadata to expect for fungible tokens.
 It is similar to ERC20, but simpler because the UTXO model natively and safely supports transfer methods.
 To create tokens, you can use the VM’s instructions.
 They can be held by either a contract or a user address.
 The fungible token standard was used in the DEX prototype and bridge.
 In the DEX, the TokenPair contract holds all the liquidity tokens and only gives them to users when they add liquidity.
 In the bridge, the TokenWrapper contract maps tokens from another chain to Alephium and sends them to users once their transfer transaction on the source chain is successful.

 Like IFungibleTokens, the INFT and INFTCollection interfaces were created in the Web3 SDK, which stores or points to the metadata for a particular NFT or NFT collection (EIP-721).
 The NFT prototype was adapted to use these interfaces to support a few common use cases, such as pre-minting and open minting, etc.